Victorian-Bioinformatics-Consortium/degust/README.md

   * Installing the full backend is barely documented

 ## License ##
-DGE-Vis is released under the GPL v3 (or later) license, see <a href='http://github.com/drpowell/dge-vis/blob/master/COPYING.txt'>COPYING.txt</a>
+Degust is released under the GPL v3 (or later) license, see <a href='http://github.com/Victorian-Bioinformatics-Consortium/degust/blob/master/COPYING.txt'>COPYING.txt</a>